When you join Defence Health or upgrade your existing cover, you may have a waiting period before you can claim benefits.

 To check the waiting periods that apply to you personally, please refer to your certificate of cover or Online Member Services.

-All waiting periods are waived for ADF personnel who join within two months of discharging.
+All waiting periods are waived for ADF personnel who join within 60 days of discharging.

 Waiting periods for pre-existing conditions

 A pre-existing condition is an ailment, illness or condition where signs or symptoms have existed at any time in the six months prior to you joining or upgrading to a higher level of cover.
 It is not necessary that you or your doctor knew what your condition was or that the condition had been diagnosed.

 A condition can still be classed as pre-existing even if you hadn’t seen your doctor about it before joining or upgrading.
 If you knew you weren’t well, or had signs of an ailment that a doctor would have detected during the six months prior to joining or upgrading, then the ailment would be classed as pre-existing.
 Risk factors, including family history of an ailment, are not signs or symptoms of a pre-existing ailment.
 They will not be considered when deciding whether an ailment is pre-existing.